Skip to main content

 Note that the failover status of an Agent is not displayed.

-If it is not possible to remotely push a broker configuration (due to firewall restrictions), you can manually download the configuration file and copy it to the broker host.
+To manually download the configuration file and copy it to the broker host:

 1. Click the Download Configuration button and save the .xml file.